girishji/girishji.github.io/_posts/2023-08-03-vim-plugin-howto.markdown

 Your main directory name should be the name of the plugin.
 Under that directory, the plugin should have a `plugin` and an `autoload` directory:

-- The plugin directory sets up the plugin.
+- The `plugin` directory sets up the plugin.
 It should include the commands and keybindings that you want in your plugin.
-The file `plugin_name.vim` gets called first, followed by other files in this directory.
+The file `plugin_name.vim` gets sourced first, followed by other files in this directory.
 - The `autoload` directory holds the meat of the plugin.
 It is only loaded when one of the commands defined in the `plugin` directory gets called.
 On-demand loading keeps Vim's initialization faster.